SecretIdetity/scripts/README.md

 # scripts
 a collection of scripts i use and have used
-(please read what they do first before you exec lol)
+(please read what they do first before you exec lol, some might be old)